maria-alexandru/2048/README.md

 	- If two adjacent tiles have the same value and are moved in the same direction, they merge into a single tile which has the value 2 times higher than the initial one.
-	- By pressing U, the player can undo the last move.
+	- By pressing 'U', the player can undo the last move.
 This option can undo only one move, not multiples moves.
 	- If the automatic move option is on and the player is inactive for a certain period of time, the game will choose the move that empties the maximum number of tiles and execute that move.
 	- On the left side of the screen the player can see the current date and time, the score and how much time has passed since the start of the game.
-Information about the highest scorest is displayed below.
+Information about the highest score is displayed below.
 The player can also take a look at the valid commands, which are shown on this info panel.
 	- If the player reach a 2048 value, it is a win and a corresponding message is displayed.